tolosa/babel-plugin-demo/README.md

 # Babel plugin demo

-### Example about how to create and configure a simple custom babel plugin
+### Example about how to write and configure a simple custom babel plugin

 Adds a new JS identifier called `answerToTheUltimateQuestionOfLifeTheUniverseAndEverything`, that it will be replaced with the value `42` by Babel in compile time.